Home

 Despite the study acknowledging one of the limitations related to its low number of participants - specifically, the possibility that its particular group of participants had "an unusual number of patients with malignant disease but low AMAS titers" - and stating that, consequently, "only further studies with larger numbers of patients would elucidate this possibility" the lead author does not refrain from publicly criticizing AMAS test as having insufficient sensitivity and specificity (hence, "If you're going to do a mammogram, why do this?").

-In addition to its obvious design flaws, this sort of questions author's impartiality, while clearly suggesting author's preference.
+In addition to its obvious design flaws, this sort of questions study's impartiality, also clearly suggesting the author's preference.
 At the time when the standard X-ray mammography's cult status seems to be threatened from all sides, the mighty industry behind it is

-Creating studies fitting that purpose is no news in the realm of profit- and status-driven medicine.
+Creating studies appropriate to that purpose is no news in the realm of profit- and status-driven medicine.

 But the study does touch a very important distinction and limitation of the AMAS test: it is a cancer test, but it is not cancer-specific.
 In other words, it indicates the presence of malignant growth, but does not specify its type, location or size/stage.
 For that, additional, different tests are needed.

 According to Oncolab's site, the test was used successfully for screening in selected high-risk populations (e.g. chemical workers) and preclinical detection of cancer in a relatively small portion of medical-surgical cases.
-However, it has never been tested for screening broad populations.
-Obviously, it is not a test that can be used to screen for any specific cancer form, but considering that
+However, it has never been tested for screening of the broad population.
+Obviously, it is not a test that can be used in screening for any specific cancer form, but considering that

 breast cancer makes only about 15% of all cancers in